We encounter a fair amount of odd things during our moves, including several DIY moving fails.

 No one wants to have to make repairs to their new home.
 But, often times human error will cause items to scrape up against walls.
 Scraped walls are one of the most common DIY moving fails out there.
 Save a trip to the paint store and consider hiring moving experts.

-FORCING ITEMS THROUGH DOORS
+FORCING ITEMS THROUGH DOORS MOVING FAILS

 We’ve all seen this scenario played out on television: a large, bulky item won’t fit through a door frame.
 Instead of implementing lifting techniques or deconstructing the item, some DIY movers attempt to shove their belongings through a door.
 That can causes significant damage to the door frame, which could cost you a pretty penny!
+This is a prime example of a moving fail.

 If you load boxes properly, then you’ll have no trouble moving items from Point A to Point B. Sadly, that’s not always the case.
 We frequently deal with people who overpack their boxes, which is likely to cause them to implode.
 You can avoid damages by following our Guide to Packing Boxes.